Social studies questions on the topic of family. Test “My family. Fill in the missing words

 4) judicial power

-The marriageable age in the Russian Federation begins with1) 16 years old
+3. The marriageable age in the Russian Federation begins with

 2) 17 years old